-As one form of Work-Integrated Learning, Co-operative Education is a program which alternates periods of academic study with periods of work experience in relevant fields of business, industry, government, social services and more.Post a Co-op Job Search Co-op Programs
+As one form of Work-Integrated Learning, Co-operative Education is a program which alternates periods of academic study with periods of work experience in relevant fields of business, industry, government, social services and more.Post an Opportunity Search Co-op Programs

 Each work situation is developed and/or approved by the Co-operative Education program as suitable

 The Co-op student is engaged in productive work rather than merely observing or job-shadowing